AliceRivi14/Assignment1_AI4Ro2/README.md

 In all 4 problems the 2 optimal configurations are both better than the standard one.
 We can see that both take less time to reach the goal, once the best plan is found.

-Problem 1:
+• Problem 1:

   The opt-hmax configuration has a longer planning, heuristic and search time, but it expands a lower number of nodes and evaluates a lower number of states comparing to the opt-blind configuration.
   The plan-length, the duration and metric (search) are the same for both configurations.
 The number of dead ends is 0 in the opt-blind configuration and 1198 in the opt-hmax, but the number of duplicates is far lower in the former (1 order of magnitude).

-Problem 2:
+• Problem 2:

   In this case the plan lengths are very slightly different (1 unit) because the opt-blind configuration plan starts from the charging of m1, despite both movers are charge at the beginning.
-Th opt-hmax configuration has a shorter planning and search time, but a longer heuristic time, and it expands a lower number of nodes and evaluates a lower number of states (1 order of magnitude) comparing to the opt-blind configuration.
+  The opt-hmax configuration has a shorter planning and search time, but a longer heuristic time, and it expands a lower number of nodes and evaluates a lower number of states (1 order of magnitude) comparing to the opt-blind configuration.
   The plan-length and metric (search) are the same for both configurations.
 The number of dead ends is 0 in the opt-blind configuration and 194 in the opt-hmax, but the number of duplicates is far lower in the former (1 order of magnitude).

-Problem 3:
+• Problem 3:

   Also in this problem the plan lengths are very slightly different (1 unit) because the opt-blind configuration plan starts from the charging of m1, despite both movers are charge at the beginning.
-Th opt-hmax configuration has a longer planning and search time and a longer heuristic time, but it expands a lower number of nodes (1 order of magnitude) and evaluates a lower number of states (only double) comparing to the opt-blind configuration.
+  The opt-hmax configuration has a longer planning and search time and a longer heuristic time, but it expands a lower number of nodes (1 order of magnitude) and evaluates a lower number of states (only double) comparing to the opt-blind configuration.
   The plan-length and metric (search) are almost the same for both configurations.
 The number of dead ends is 0 in the opt-blind configuration and 1484 in the opt-hmax, but the number of duplicates is far lower in the former (1 order of magnitude).

-Problem 4:
+• Problem 4:

   The opt-hmax configuration has a longer planning, heuristic and search time (3 orders of magnitude), but it expands a lower number of nodes and evaluates a lower number of states (same order of magnitude) comparing to the opt-blind configuration.
   The plan-length and metric (search) are the same for both configurations.
 The number of dead ends is 0 in the opt-blind configuration and 462944 in the opt-hmax, but the number of duplicates is far lower in the former.
   All these solutions can be further explored by analysing the documents in the output folder.

 ## Note